College Entrance Exams SAT and ACT

 - Check with the colleges you want to apply to and see if they have a preference.

-If your college will accept either, take both tests.
-If possible, take both preliminary tests (PSAT and PLAN) your sophomore year or early in your junior year, as this will provide you with valuable test-taking experience.
+If your college will accept either, talk to your teachers and guidance counselors about which test will give you the best opportunity to showcase your academic apitude.
+You may consider taking both tests.
+If possible, take both preliminary tests (PSAT and PreACT) your sophomore year or early in your junior year, as this will provide you with valuable test-taking experience.

-- What scores are counted if I take the SAT more than once?
+- What scores are counted if I take the SAT or ACT more than once?

-For example, say you took the SAT twice and these are your scores:
+Some colleges superscore your test results, which means they consider your highest scores in each section across multiple test dates.
+For example, let’s say you took your SAT twice and these are your scores:

 - What if I score low?